-CROWN CASTLE REPORTS SECOND QUARTER 2018 RESULTS AND RAISES OUTLOOK FOR FULL YEAR 2018
+CROWN CASTLE REPORTS THIRD QUARTER 2018 RESULTS, PROVIDES OUTLOOK FOR FULL YEAR 2019 AND ANNOUNCES 7% INCREASE TO COMMON STOCK DIVIDEND

-July 18, 2018 - HOUSTON, TEXAS - Crown Castle International Corp.
-(NYSE: CCI) ("Crown Castle") today reported results for the quarter ended June 30, 2018.
+October 17, 2018 - HOUSTON, TEXAS - Crown Castle International Corp.
+(NYSE: CCI) ("Crown Castle") today reported results for the quarter ended September 30, 2018.

-"We delivered another terrific quarter of results, and remain on track to generate attractive growth in cash flows and dividends per share for the full year 2018," stated Jay Brown, Crown Castle's Chief Executive Officer.
-"Over the past two decades, we have built and acquired an unmatched portfolio of more than 40,000 towers and 60,000 route miles of dense, high capacity fiber in the top U.S. markets, where we see the greatest long-term demand from multiple customers.
-We believe our ability to offer towers, small cells and fiber solutions, which are all integral components of communications networks, is the best strategy to pursue this significant growth opportunity while generating high returns for our shareholders by sharing our assets among multiple tenants.
-Based on our experience, we believe that the U.S. represents the best market in the world for communications infrastructure ownership and we have a differentiated strategy to pursue that compelling opportunity.
-With the positive momentum we continue to see in our towers and fiber segments, we remain dedicated to investing in our business to generate future growth while delivering near-term dividend per share growth of 7% to 8% per year."
+"We delivered another terrific guarter of results in the third guarter and increased our annualized common stock dividend by 7% to \$4.50 per share based on accelerating leasing activity," stated Jay Brown, Crown Castle's Chief Executive Officer.
+"Over the past two decades, we have built and acquired an unmatched portfolio of more than 40,000 towers and 65,000 route miles of dense, high capacity fiber in the top U.S. markets, where we see the greatest long-term demand from multiple customers.
+We believe our ability to offer towers, small cells and fiber solutions, which are all integral components of communications networks and are shared among multiple tenants, provides us the best opportunity to generate significant growth while delivering high returns for our shareholders.
+Further, we believe that the U.S. represents the best market in the world for communications infrastructure ownership and we are pursuing that compelling opportunity with our comprehensive offering.
+With the positive momentum we continue to see in our towers and fiber segments, we remain dedicated to investing in our business to generate future growth while delivering dividend per share growth of 7% to 8% per year."